 They are not the brand or type I usually use.
 I only used them because they looked like new and

 I did not want to waste them.
 Well needless to say I never could get them to seat properly.
-So now I`m gonna order (2) 27 x 1&1/4in Gum-Walls and (2) 27 X1 in. tubes.
+So now I`m gonna order (2) 27 x 1&1/4in Gum Walls and (2) 27 X 1 in. inner tubes.
 I like to use a narrow tube when I can, to avoid the tire getting blown off the rim.

 So tomorrow I will work on a BMX bike I picked up this morn. (while I wait for tires) It is a Trek with a chro-mo frame and a single speed (free-wheel) rear hub.
 Pretty cool bike looks like it will clean-up nice.
 I have a beautiful set of BMX tires I have been saving for just such a bike.
 And I think I can scrounge up a nice saddle for it.
 Only has one brake cable (got that covered).